xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 # [PowerShell](#tab/powershell-partner-consent)

 Cloud Solution Provider partners can utilize the [Partner Center PowerShell](https://www.powershellgallery.com/packages/PartnerCenter) module to perform the partner consent process.
-The following demonstrates how consent can be provided and the refresh token can be obtained.
-Please note that you will need to manually store the refresh token in a secure repository such as Azure Key Vault.
+This is made possible through the use of the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command.
+The following demonstrates how consent can be provided and the refresh token obtained.

 ```powershell
 $credential = Get-Credential
 $token = New-PartnerAccessToken -Consent -Credential $credential -Resource https://api.partnercenter.microsoft.com -ServicePrincipal
 ```

+When the `Get-Credential` command is invoked you will be prompted to enter a username and password.
+Specify the application identifier as the username and the application secret as the password.
+When then [New-PartnerAccessToken](https://docs.microsoft.com/powershell/module/partnercenter/new-partneraccesstoken) command is invoked you will be prompted for credentials once again.
+This time you will need to specify the credentials for the service account that you will be using.
+Please note that this should be a partner account with the appropriate permissions.
+After the successfully execution of the command you will find that the `$token` variable contains the response from Azure Active Directory for a token.
+Included in this response is a refresh token, you will want to store this value in a secure repository such as Azure Key Vault or a similar service.

+> [!NOTE]
+> The `ServicePrincipal` parameter is being used with the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command because an Azure AD application of type web / API is being used.
+This type of application requires that a client identifier and secret be included in the request for an access token.

 See [Partner Center PowerShell - Secure App Model](https://docs.microsoft.com/en-us/powershell/partnercenter/secure-app-model) for more information.